OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 #### Math in Python

-In this code example, as well as others, you will notice that decimal places are included for integer numbers, regardless if it is necessary or not (eg. `3.0`).
-This is to tell Python to interpret the number as a decimal, or **floating point**, number, which will make it behave like your typical pocket calculator.
+In this code example, you can find integer numbers with decimal points (eg. `3.0`).
+The reason `3.0` is used instead of `3` is to tell Python to interpret the number as a decimal, or **floating point** number.
+This makes it behave like a number in a calculator.

-However, if we specified our numbers as integers (eg. `3`), we'd be doing **integer math**.
-In this case, Python basically **drops the decimal part** of any calculation,  such as division.
-There are times when this is not an issue, such as counting discrete objects or iterating through loops, but you have to be careful when you write a math equation and expect a decimal answer!
+If we dropped the decimal point (simply using `3`), we'd be doing **integer math**.
+In this case, Python will literally **drop the decimal part** of any calculation.
+This is desired behaviour in some cases, such as when counting objects or iterating through loops.
+But this behaviour can be the source of numerous errors if you need to do precise calculations!

 To see the difference for yourself, start the interactive Python interpreter on the command line by simply typing `python`, then run each of the `print` commands below: